WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

 # The Block wrapper

-The Block Editor is a React Single Page Application (SPA) and every block in the editor is displayed through a React component. changes in blocks --- update store --- update blocks
+The Block Editor is a React Single Page Application (SPA) and every block in the editor is displayed through a React component.
+Besides this "edit" interface, every block decides how it's going to be rendered for the fromnted. s

+changes in blocks --- update store --- update blocks

 To render the block element wrapper for the block’s edit implementation, the block author must use the `useBlockProps()` hook.